 Imagine, if you will, this scene: a warm spring evening, midnight, in the middle of hahvahd Yard.
 The calm of the evening—the night before finals—is suddenly shattered by a group of rampaging musicians.
 To both smiles and water-balloon fire, at the foot of the John Harvard statue these bandies treat Cambridge to “Bulldog” and “Smells Like Teen Spirit.”

 The Yale Precision Marching Band, called “the Edsel of marching bands” by the New York Times, is nothing like your high school band.
 In fact, we’re probably the polar opposite.
 Schooled in the ancient arts of feng schwee (the placement of buttons on one’s band blazer to channel favorable forces) and shattering concrete with sheer musical volume, we are nothing if not a force to be reckoned with.
 The fall season finds us at the Yale Bowl most weekends, combining musical prowess with wildly entertaining halftime shows to cheer on our beloved Bulldogs.
 Come winter, the YPMB shows off its rocking tunes at Yale’s hockey and basketball games.
 Occasionally we surface at stranger venues, from fencing to swimming, baseball and track and field.
 No gig is too small to be infused with that extra dose of Yale spirit.
 Athletic events are standard fare, but you never know where the YPMB might show up.
-Our travels have taken us to play for former First Lady Hillary Clinton on the steps of City Hall, to New York for the annual Greenwich Village Halloween parade (in full costume, natch), Giants Stadium, Chicago’s Soldier Field, Madison Square Garden, the Olympic arena in Lake Placid, NY, and even to San Diego, CA. If you want to contribute and you have a pulse, you’ve passed muster - we have musicians of all degrees, student arrangers (how else do you think we got “Basket Case”), script writers, props wizards and more.
+Our travels have taken us to play for former Secretary of State/First Lady Hillary Clinton on the steps of City Hall, to New York for the annual Greenwich Village Halloween parade (in full costume, natch), Giants Stadium, Chicago’s Soldier Field, Madison Square Garden, the Olympic arena in Lake Placid, NY, and even to San Diego, CA. If you want to contribute and you have a pulse, you’ve passed muster - we have musicians of all degrees, student arrangers (how else do you think we got “Basket Case”), script writers, props wizards and more.
 We’re looking forward to our part in a great season with the football team, the hockey team, and the many other wonders that go with being “A Member Of…” World domination can’t be far away.

 Registration and “Fauxditions” (the most stress-free auditions ever—we promise!) for the YPMB are held during the first week of the fall semester.
 But feel free to email the drum major, Antonio Medina, or any of the YPMB section leaders to join at any time.
 (And if you want to get a head start learning our fight songs, PDFs of instrumental parts are available here.)